kellianoy/node-nikita/packages/system/src/user/remove.coffee.md

 # `nikita.system.user.remove`

-Create or modify a Unix user.
+Remove a Unix user.

 ## Callback parameters

 * `$status`
-  Value is "true" if user was created or modified.
+  Value is "true" if user was removed.

 ## Example